ossobv/vim-rst-tables/README.rst

 Changes
 -------

-- Original code by Vincent Driessen <me@nvie.com>, lastly in 2015, probably BSD License.
+- Original code by Vincent Driessen (@nvie), lastly in 2015, probably BSD License.
-- Updated for Python3 by wdoekes in 2017.
-Also added vendor dependencies for quicker install.
+- Updated for Python3 by Walter Doekes (@wdoekes) in 2017.
+Added vendor dependencies for easier install.
+Added debian packaging rules.